How to Treat Dog Ear Hematoma at Home?

 The price of creating an aural hematoma depends on the size and the severity of the infection.
 The treatment costs would include vet consultation charges and any charges related to surgery, hospitalization, and antibiotics.

-Sometimes further preventive treatment is needed, and that adds to the cost.
-The treatment can cost between $300 to $2,500, including any additional costs related to the treatments.
+Further preventive treatment is sometimes needed, which adds to the cost.
+The treatment can cost between $300 to $2,500, including any additional expenses related to the treatments.

-Hence, this is the end of the how to treat dog ear hematoma at home that will help you with the cause and aid you in treating your dog better.
+Hence, this is the end of treating dog ear hematoma at home, which will help you with the cause and aid you in treating your dog better.

 Aapt Dubey